Popular Topics

 After ascertaining the clinical history and a physical examination, the physician orders for x-ray of the knee.
 Even if the x rays are normal, a special x ray view of the patella view or 'sunrise' view shows the patella displacement or tilted laterally and the muscle (vastus lateralis) looks too tight or over powering.

 In most cases of chondromalacia, exercises with or without formal physical therapy are enough to correct the problem.
 Physicians prescribe physical therapy if the pain persists.
 Icing an injured body part is an important part of the acute treatment process for Chondromalacia.
 A physician prescribes NSAID for chondromalacia to reduce pain and swelling.
 Sports medicine therapists often prescribe knee brace for patients who want to stay active in sports.
 This brace is known as a patella stabilizing brace.
 If the pain worsens, surgical treatment is suggested.
-Arthroscopic surgery is a common orthopedic procedure for diagnosing and treating chondromalacia.
+Arthroscopy is a common orthopedic procedure for diagnosing and treating chondromalacia.

 • Trauma and abnormal stress to the knee should be avoided.